-1) Incentives for natural gas-displacing systems (including swimming pools);

-2) Incentives for natural gas-displacing systems serving low-income customers and DACs;

-3) Incentives for industrial process heat natural gas-displacing systems.
+- 1) incentives for natural gas-displacing systems (including swimming pools); - 2) incentives for natural gas-displacing systems serving low-income customers and DACs;68 and - 3) incentives for industrial process heat natural gas-displacing systems.

-&lt;sup>56 For more information, please consult the CSI Thermal Program Incentives webpage on the CPUC website at http://www.cpuc.ca.gov/General.aspx?id=3785.
+The four Program Administrators (PA) of the CSI Thermal program are: PG&E, SoCalGas, SCE,69 and CSE (on behalf of SDG&E).

-&lt;sup>57 The CSI Thermal program defines disadvantaged communities as a community identified by the California Environmental Protection Agency (CalEPA) pursuant to Section 39711 of the Health and Safety Code.
+67 The CSI Thermal program defines disadvantaged communities as a community identified by the California Environmental Protection Agency (CalEPA) pursuant to Section 39711 of the Health and Safety Code.

-&lt;sup>58 This category includes the exception provided for communities lacking access to natural gas in the San Joaquin Valley, as identified by the Commission pursuant to paragraph (1) of subdivision (a) of Public Utilities Code 783.5.
+68 This category includes the exception provided for communities lacking access to natural gas in the San Joaquin Valley, as identified by the CPUC pursuant to paragraph (1) of subdivision (a) of Public Utilities Code 783.5.